 Start of the IB Program in 2007

 The school continued to prosper and was subsequently rechristened the German-American International School (GAIS).
 In the early 2000s, GAIS began the process of implementing the International Baccalaureate (IB) Program, a highly regarded international education curriculum.
 After receiving authorization in 2007, GAIS introduced the IB Primary Years Program and became the first accredited IB World School in Silicon Valley to offer it.
-The school now offers the IB Middle Years Program up to grade 10, introduced in conjunction with opening up an English language track, in addition to the German language track, in the fall of 2011.
+The school now offers the IB Middle Years Program up to Grade 10, introduced in the fall of 2011 in conjunction with an English language track to complement the German language track.